This post was originally posted on January 9, 2013. As I prepare for a return trip, I thought I’d repost this.

 January 2013: An adventure is something you sit at home in your recliner and wish you were having.
 However, when you’re having it, you wish you were sitting home in your recliner.
 I’m ready to embark on another adventure to Tanzania and am reminded why it’s good for me to visit third world countries.

 I am the most reluctant world traveler you will ever meet.
-I like to visit new places; I don’t always like the transportation that takes me there.
-Poke a toe outside the borders of the U.S. and you find out quickly that DOT and EPA do a pretty good job keeping our vehicles safe and our air clean.
+I like to visit new places, but I don’t always like the transportation that takes me there.
+Poke your little toe outside the borders of the U.S. and you find out quickly that DOT and EPA do a pretty good job keeping our vehicles safe and our air clean.
 When is the last time you flagged a taxi and had your choice of….

 a beat up 1980’s Datsun pickup with stock racks on the back,